Are You Experiencing Transitional Stress?

 - The death of a loved one (including pets).

-- Recovering from infidelity.
+- Recovering from infidelity or betrayal.

-- Financial gains or loses.
+- Financial gains or losses.

 - Recovering from an injury.